citadel-tech/coinswap/docs/demo.md

 This will spawn the maker server and you will start seeing the logs.
 The server is operated with the `maker-cli` app.
 Follow the log, and it will show you the next instructions.

-To successfully set up the swap server, it needs to have a fidelity bond and enough balance (minimum 20,000 sats) to start providing swap services.
+To successfully set up the swap server, it needs to have a fidelity bond and enough balance (minimum 50,000 sats+ + 1,000 sats for tx fee) to start providing swap services.

 In the log you will see the server is asking for some BTC at a given address.
 Fund that address with the given minimum amount or more.
 We recommend using the [mempool.space Testnet4 faucet](https://mempool.space/testnet4/faucet), but you can use any other faucet of your choice.